Jeangu Macrooy: De Nationale 2021 Test

 On 30 December 2021, Macrooy was a guest on NPO's De Nationale 2021 Test along with Lisa Loeb, Edson da Graça, Lale Gül, Lucille Werner, Jetze Plat, and Marcel van Roosmalen.
 Due to the COVID-19 pandemic, the show was filmed with a virtual audience.

 Even tot hier

 On 29 April 2023, Macrooy performed a song in the television show Even tot hier.
-He sung a parody on his song “Birth Of A New Age”.
+He sung a parody on his song "Birth Of A New Age".
 The parody was about Olga Commandeur leaving television after 23 years.

 In April 2023, he also appeared in an episode of the television game show Alles is Muziek.

 Personal life

 Macrooy has a sister and a twin brother, Xillan Macrooy, who is also a singer and used to be one of the backing vocalists in Jeangu Macrooy's live band.
-The two have also collaborated on the songs "Crazy Kids" from Jeangu Macrooy's debut album 'High On You' and "Second Hand Lover" from Macrooy's sophomore album Horizon.
+The two have also collaborated on the songs "Crazy Kids" from Jeangu Macrooy's debut album 'High On You' and "Second Hand Lover" from Macrooy's second album Horizon.

 Jeangu has spoken about the importance of being an openly gay role model for young Surinamese people, a country where queerness is often still considered a taboo subject.